haidar180202/github-repositories-explorer/README.md

 - **Repository List:** Show a list of repositories owned by a selected user, complete with name, description, and number of stars.
 - **Responsive Interface:** Responsive design for optimal user experience across devices.
 - **Error Handling:** Accepts errors gracefully, providing clear feedback to the user if no repositories are found.
+- **Unit Testing:** Comprehensive unit tests are included to ensure the reliability and correctness of the application.

 ### Technologies Used
 - **React:** For building dynamic user interfaces.